Weekly Review Emails

 A FEW TIPS

-As you may have discovered, meditation is easy to learn and easy to do.
-The hard part is remembering to do it.
+What can be more difficult, is actually remembering to meditate.
 This is where you’ll need to be both disciplined and creative.
 You’ll need to come up with strategies that become habits.
 Once you’ve developed a meditation habit, your new-found skills can really start to bear fruit.

 HOW TO DEVELOP A MEDITATION HABIT